×

 What do people find most challenging about the culture in Morocco?

 "Expats in Morocco often find the local culture to be quite different from their own, which can be challenging to adjust to.
 Language barriers can be difficult to overcome, as many locals do not speak English.
 Additionally, the local customs and traditions can be difficult to understand and adhere to, as they are often quite different from those of the expat's home country.
 Furthermore, the local cuisine can be quite different from what expats are used to, which can be a challenge to adjust to.
-Finally, the climate in Morocco can be quite extreme, with hot summers and cold winters, which can be difficult to adjust to," said one person in Morocco.
+Finally, the climate in Morocco can be quite extreme, with hot summers and cold winters, which can be difficult to adjust to," explained one expat living in Morocco.

 What residency documents or visas did I need if I will be in Morocco for a while?

 "If you plan to stay in Morocco for an extended period of time, you will need to obtain a residency permit.
 This permit is issued by the Moroccan Ministry of Interior and is valid for up to one year.
 You will also need to obtain a valid visa before entering Morocco.
-Depending on your nationality, you may be able to obtain a visa upon arrival at the airport or you may need to apply for a visa in advance," said one person in Morocco.
+Depending on your nationality, you may be able to obtain a visa upon arrival at the airport or you may need to apply for a visa in advance," remarked one member in Morocco.

 Get Quote